-- 131 vehicle movements an hour (peak traffic generation as from version F01 of the supplied ratio:consultants Traffic Report) within the carpark as a representation of a busy period of carpark activity. - That the 1.5m high boundary fence is constructed to have a surface density not less than 12kg/m3. - Vehicle sound power levels in accordance with those presented in Table 19.
+- 131 vehicle movements an hour (peak traffic generation as from version F01 of the supplied Ratio Consultants Traffic Report) within the carpark as a representation of a busy period of car-park activity. - That the 2.4m high boundary timber paling fence is constructed along the northern site boundary (refer to details in Section 4.4.1 for acoustic fencing construction requirements). - Vehicle sound power levels in accordance with those presented in Table 19.